mks0601/3DMPPE_POSENET_RELEASE/README.md

 This code is tested under Ubuntu 16.04, CUDA 9.0, cuDNN 7.1 environment with two NVIDIA 1080Ti GPUs.

 Python 3.6.5 version with Anaconda 3 is used for development.

+## Quick demo
+You can try quick demo at `demo` folder.
+* Download the pre-trained PoseNet in [here](https://drive.google.com/drive/folders/1UOfSrC2_PGkBXALP3pda5sYqRoG7eFxF?usp=sharing).
+You can use any pre-trained model, but should adjust the joinst set definition at line 45~57.
+For example, if you want to use PoseNet trained on H36M+MPII, you should comment out `MuCo joint set` part.
+* Prepare `input.jpg` and pre-trained snapshot at `demo` folder.
+* Run `python demo.py --gpu 0 --test_epoch 24` if you want to run on gpu 0 and use `snapshot_24.pth.tar`.
+* You can see `output_pose_2d.jpg` and new window that shows 3D pose.
+* **Note that the x- and y-axis of the output 3D pose are in image space (pixel).
+You can do camera-backprojection to make them milimeter by supplying focal lengths at line 104~115.**

 ## Directory